 In conclusion, the Three of Water can be a double-edged sword, capable of great pleasure and joy, but also danger and destruction when abused or taken too far.
 It is here that the decan planetary ruler, Mercury, comes into play.
 Mercury, as the Magus, points us to use the Three of Water with balanced caution, trusting our inner voice and instincts as a guide.
 When we do, we are able to access the positive potential of this card and the inspiration, creativity, and healing that can come from it.

 The character qualities of the court card Queen of Water are those best suited to receive and translate the specific ancestral voice of this decan.

 Queen of Water expresses personality qualities that exhibit patience and direction in material undertakings in contrast to the decan Mars in Capricorn combination that signals a juggernaut drive to achieve wealth, social standing, and accumulation.
 This Queen’s qualities temper and harness powerful desire so that it’s directed towards constructive ends.

 In our failure to understand what any minor arcana card is saying, we should allow ourselves to be driven back to our specific inner voice of the decan for resolution.

-In this example of Three Water, the conjunction of major arcana cards Devil and Tower, corresponding to Capricorn and Mars, are the specific signature of this decan and will be projected through the personality type represented by the Queen of Water whose elemental quality is Water of Water.
+In this example of Three Water, the conjunction of major arcana cards Chariot and Magus, corresponding to Cancer and Mercury, are the specific signature of this decan and will be projected through the personality type represented by the Queen of Water whose elemental quality is Water of Water.